mulian/MakeyMakeyTaube/README.md

 ## Game
 * url: `yourdomain:port/`
 * Local example with dev-mode: [http://localhost:3000/](http://localhost:3000/)
-* Use Arrow Key to navigate and for Chrosshair moves.
+* Use Arrow Key to navigate and for crosshair moves.
 * Use Space to select a Game or trigger goal.

 ## Editor
 * url: `yourdomain:port/editor`
 * Local example with dev-mode: [http://localhost:3000/editor](http://localhost:3000/editor)
-* Drag your Files (Images,Sounds) from Desktop to Browser with open game Editor.
+* Drag your Files (images,sounds) from Desktop to Browser with open game Editor.

 ## Images
 ### Game